 Depression hurts, physically and mentally.
-It affects the person’s ability to work and function.
-And, it hurts those who love someone suffering from it.
-Sixteen percent of adults will experience depression at some point in their lives, and one in five women will develop clinical depression.
+It affects a person’s ability to work and function.
+And it hurts those who love someone suffering from it.
+Sixteen percent of adults will experience depression at some point in their lives, and 1 in 5 women will develop clinical depression.
 The likelihood of being close to, or knowing someone with serious depression is high.

 Symptoms of depression are often hard to interpret.
 The individual feels withdrawn, having little energy to perform even mundane tasks.
 This can be felt by others as indicating a lack of effort to remain in the relationship or as a lack of attention to the partner’s needs.
 Sometimes these feelings are even interpreted as malicious, as loved ones feel their partners are using depression as a way of getting a rise out of them.
 For friends and family, it is hard to remember that the sufferer can’t just pull themselves out of their depression.

 Rachel knew her friend for much of her life, having gone to the same elementary school, high school, and university.
 She went from seeing her nearly every day to hardly at all.
 Rachel often felt rejected, and disappointed, as her friend hurt peoples’ feelings without taking the time to think about her actions.
 Rachel often changed her own behavior so as not to make her friend’s depression worse, meeting her friend’s demands in order not to upset her and feeling like she was trying hard to be sensitive, but also feeling that her own pain was going unrecognized.